7 Best of Malaysia’s Hot Springs

 • Nearby Amenities: 4 stars (restaurants, shops, cultural attractions)

-Nestled amidst rainforest, The Banjaran offers luxurious villas with private thermal pools, spa treatments, and breathtaking views.
+Nestled amidst rainforest, the Banjaran hot springs retreat offers luxurious villas with private thermal pools, spa treatments, and breathtaking views.
 Indulge in ultimate pampering at this award-winning retreat, featuring luxurious villas with private hot spring pools and breathtaking views.
 Enjoy spa treatments, yoga sessions, and gourmet dining.

 An ever-evolving onsite organic gardens now span almost 100 square metres and we grow as much of our own produce as possible.